Gerry Conway: DC Comics and later career

 He returned to Marvel in the 1980s and served as the regular writer of both The Spectacular Spider-Man and Web of Spider-Man from 1988 until 1990.
 Conway stated in 1991 that "I understand the character a lot better now than I did when I was nineteen.
 And one of the nice things about the Marvel characters is that you can keep them fresh by changing them just a bit."
 His run on Spectacular included such story arcs as the "Lobo Brothers Gang War".
 He relinquished writing duties on both titles when he became the story editor of the television series Father Dowling Mysteries.
 Conway's last recorded comic credits for many years were Topps Comics' "Kirbyverse" NightGlider #1 (April 1993), scripting from a Roy Thomas plot, and a story for Disney Adventures, published in 1995.

 Conway returned to comics in 2009 and wrote DC Comics' The Last Days of Animal Man, with artist Chris Batista.
 In 2011, he wrote the DC Retroactive: Justice League – The '80s one-shot.
 Also for DC, he wrote the Firestorm feature in Legends of Tomorrow #1–6 in 2016.

 In 2015, he returned to Spider-Man by writing a story in Spider-Verse Team Up #2, and the "Spiral" storyline in The Amazing Spider-Man #16.1–20.1.
 He returned to work as a series' regular writer that same year with Carnage which ran for 16 issues until 2017.
 In 2016, he returned to his creation the Punisher by writing The Punisher Annual #1.
 From 2016 to 2017, he wrote The Amazing Spider-Man: Renew Your Vows #1–9, followed by What If?
 Spider-Man #1 in 2018 and the oneshot The Amazing Spider-Man: Going Big, penciled by Mark Bagley, in 2019.
-In 2023, he wrote the plot for the oneshot What If...?
+In 2023, he was credited with the plot for the oneshot What If...?
 Dark: Spider-Gwen.

-Novels and Star Trek Comic Strip
+Novels and Star Trek comic strip

 In addition to comics, Conway published two science-fiction novels: The Midnight Dancers and Mindship (originally published as a short story in the science fiction anthology Universe 1.)
 He also wrote the February 14–December 3, 1983, dailies of the syndicated newspaper comic strip Star Trek, based upon the 1960s TV series.